garlic-os/computer-status-neo/README.md

 # <img src="computer_on_fire.ico" alt="Computer on fire" height="32"/> Computer Status Neo
 _WMIC-less rewrite of Computer Status Tool © 2015 Chris Bucher_

 WMIC is deprecated as of Windows 10 21H1.
-With its removal coming at an unknown but inevitable date, we've decided we need to move Computer Status Tool away from WMIC.
+With its removal coming at an unknown but inevitable date, he and I decided we need to move Computer Status Tool away from WMIC.
 And also that it would be better to re-write it from the ground up while we're at it.

 **This project is a work in progress with no guarantee of stability.
 There are bugs and missing features.**

-## Improvements
+## Advantages
 - App doesn't freeze while running a command
 - Will continue to work when WMIC goes away
 - Dark mode